 Holiday pay

 When negotiating your rate of pay, you must consider holiday pay.
-Your umbrella company must legally show holiday pay on your payslip as an employer.
+As an employer, your umbrella company must legally show holiday pay on your payslip.

 However, the amount shown is a reallocation of your pay, meaning the 12.07% holiday pay is taken from your assignment rate (gross pay) and shown as holiday pay on your payslip.

-Compliant umbrella companies will ensure you are issued your holiday pay each time you are paid or accrue it for you to claim a lump sum later.
+Compliant umbrella companies will ensure you are issued your holiday pay each time you are paid or accrue it to claim a lump sum later.

-You must discuss this with your umbrella before you join them and understand how holiday pay will be processed.
+Before joining them, you must discuss this with your umbrella and understand how holiday pay will be processed.

-While most umbrella companies will process holiday pay transparently and compliantly, there have been a few accusations recently aimed at umbrellas that have retained employees’ holiday pay for themselves.
+While most umbrella companies will process holiday pay transparently and compliantly, there have been a few recent accusations aimed at umbrellas that have retained employees’ holiday pay for themselves.

 This is entirely unacceptable.
 If you believe your umbrella company has withheld your holiday pay, you should report them immediately.